ckib16/RMAST/README.md

 - This allows you to examine the contents of the `.jar` file

 ## Contributing

-### Questions, Feedback
-Please post questions or feedback in an [Issue](https://github.com/ckib16/rubymine_atom_sublimetext_RMAST/issues).

-### Contributing
 If you have a new keybinding you think might fit the spirit of this repo:
 1. Submit your proposed key binding as an "Issue"
 2. If I like the binding I'll add it and post a new settings file
 3. If not, feel free to fork, modify and set-up your own keymap!

+### Questions, Feedback
+Please post questions or feedback in an [Issue](https://github.com/ckib16/rubymine_atom_sublimetext_RMAST/issues).

 ---